The 25 Best Travel Accessories for Europe

-The Best Travel Accessories for Europe
+Best Travel Accessories To Take To Europe

-1. Camera
+Camera

-Arguably one of the most important travel accessories for Europe is going to be a camera.
+Arguably one of the most important travel accessories is going to be a camera.
 While mobile phone cameras are getting better and better these days, if you want to come home with some truly spectacular photos from your Europe trip, then you’re going to want to invest in a good camera.

-If you’re interested in learning photography and want a top-notch camera without the weight and hassle of a DSLR, then we recommend the Sony A6400.
-It is the camera that we personally use for all of our photos and it’s lightweight, mirrorless quality makes it the ideal camera for travel as it won’t add a lot of weight to your luggage.
+It is the camera that I personally use for all of our photos and its lightweight, mirrorless quality makes it the ideal camera for travel as it won’t add a lot of weight to your luggage.

-2. Lightweight Tripod
+Lightweight Tripod

 Another Europe travel necessity if you’re interested in upping your photography game is a lightweight tripod.